telerik/reporting-docs/using-reports-in-applications/display-reports-in-applications/web-application/accessibility.md

 The accessibility script supports localization.
 You can modify its message and label strings, following the procedure, described           [here]({%slug telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/html5-report-viewer/customizing/localization%}).

->note Please note that all the dynamically provided markup, added when the accessibility is enabled,             might result in a small performance penalty, especially on machines with outdated hardware.
+> Please note that all the dynamically provided markup, added when the accessibility is enabled,             might result in a small performance penalty, especially on machines with outdated hardware.
 For best experience we recommend to enable the accessibility features conditionally according to your user's needs.

 ## Supported accessibility features in HTML5-based viewers